WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 	```
 	git push --tags
 	```
+- For more detailed git commands please review [Appendix](#more-information-about-git-commit-signing-and-tagging-commands)

 **Everyone Must Sign - Always a good idea**
 Signing tags and commits is great, but if you decide to use this in your normal workflow, you’ll have to make sure that everyone on your team understands how to do so.
 This can be achieved by asking everyone working with the repository to run git config --local commit.gpgsign true to automatically have all of their commits in the repository signed by default.
 If you don’t, you’ll end up spending a lot of time helping people figure out how to rewrite their commits with signed versions.
 Make sure you understand GPG and the benefits of signing things before adopting this as part of your standard workflow.